Picaresque Novel

 At the heart of the picaresque novel lies its distinctive structure, characterized by an episodic format.
 In this format, the picaro often navigates a world rife with hypocrisy and corruption, providing readers with a lens through which they can critique society.
 Through this lens, authors investigate the flaws in human nature, social hierarchies, and institutions.

 A defining characteristic of the picaresque novel is its use of humor and satire to critique society.
-This humorous approach allows for a deeper examination of serious themes, as readers are invited to laugh while reflecting on life’s absurdities.
+This humorous approach facilitates a deeper examination of serious themes, as readers laugh while reflecting on life’s absurdities.
 The comic elements often mask a deeper social commentary, skewering the pretensions of the higher classes with wit and irony.

 The setting also plays a crucial role in picaresque novels.
 The picaro often moves through various social strata, encountering a diverse array of characters.
 The pícaro navigates this flawed world with cunning, exposing the vices and follies of those in positions of power.
 This exploration extends beyond simple adventure, weaving a complex portrayal of the social dynamics at play in each encounter.